Welcome to the Birch Community Services (BCS) Program Guidelines

 Welcome to BCS!

-We are excited for what awaits you during your time with Birch Community Services.
-We know this is a challenging season in your life, and we want to encourage you to take as much time as you need.
+We are excited for what awaits you during your time with us.
+We know this is probably a challenging season in your life.
 You are joining a community of people walking with each other through hard times.
+While you are here we want to encourage you to be as strategic as you can with the time you have with BCS.

-From weekly shopping trips, you will create increased monthly savings for your families.
+From weekly shopping trips you will create increased monthly savings for your family.
 We are excited to hear your plan for these savings.
 Whether it’s catching up on bills, paying off credit cards or medical bills or creating a savings account, we are here to help.

-After one year, an average Birch family has decreased their debt by $7,000 and increased their savings by $1,000.
+After one year, an average BCS family has decreased their debt by $7,000 and increased their savings by $1,000.
 How much you use Birch is up to you!

-We’d like you to schedule your first meeting after you’ve been at Birch for 1-2 months.
+We ask you to schedule the first meeting with your financial counselor after you’ve been at Birch for 1-2 months.

-Welcome to a community of people who, just like you and me, are committed to better financial health.
+Welcome to a community of people who, just like you and us, are committed to better financial health.

 “Birch has relieved the stress of our food bill, which overflows into all areas of life.
 It has been such a blessing.
 And the financial wisdom and direction has been an incredible resource that will benefit us for decades.”